LucioFranco/CompGeo/hw1/sam-1.md

 	# Clockwise is negative
     return sum <= 0
 ```
-The algorithm takes the cross product of every edge.
+The algorithm takes the cross product of every edge and checks the polarity of the result.
+It sums all these polarities and if it is $< 0$ it is clockwise.

+The algorithm only iterates through all points once, and calculating cross product is done ain constant time.
+Therefore the runtime $= O(n)$.

 ## b.